etases/EduBlock.Report/Requirement.md

   * Class exists.
   * Student exists.
   * Student is in a class.
-* **Postconditions:** System remove student from the class.
+* **Post Conditions:** System remove student from the class.
 * **Flow of Events:**
   * Staff go to EduBlock.
   * Staff login with username and password.
   * Staff click on “Classroom”.
   * Staff click on "Details" (icon) on actions column.
-  * System show class details.
+  * System shows class details.
   * Staff click "Students".
-  * System show list of students of the class.
+  * System shows list of students of the class.
   * Staff click "Remove" (icon) on actions column.
   * System remove student from the class and show success message.
 * **Alternate Flow:**